jjjor/jjjor/README.md

-# Why'd you look at my page just a few minutes?
+# Why'd you look at my page just for a few minutes?

 ### Desenvolvedor Back-End 👾